Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

             ![Notification user and password](../../Assets/Screenshots/Adyen/Integration/AdyenNotificatioUser.png "[Notification user and password]")

-         - Change back to Adyen and click the [Apply] button.
+         - Change back to Adyen&trade; and click the [Apply] button.

      - *HMAC key*
          You can ignore this setting.
 It is currently not supported by the *Payments* module.